GeAR522/myweb-frontend/README.md

 This is a simple nextjs frontend project using React and Typescript.

-It includes a small welcome message, a little bit about myself, my projects current projects, and my employment history.
+It includes a small welcome message, a little bit about myself, my current projects, and my employment history.